 Dispute Resolution and Arbitration

-Garrett, Sylvester, "United States Steel Corporation Joliet Works and United Steelworkers of America Local 1445" (1971).
+Garrett, Sylvester and Wolff, Aaron S., "United States Steel Corporation Joliet Works and United Steelworkers of America Local 1445" (1971).
 Arbitration Cases.
 36.